n24bass/ice40_8bitworkshop/README.md

 | G16 | 3 | BLUE | |
 | H16 |  | | RESET |

 Don't forget the 270ohm resistors in-line with the RGB pins.
-RESET is used in few projects.
+RESET (used in few projects) is active low.

 ## Project